Skip to content

 Information and sharing

-Healthcare practitioners communicate and share complete and unbiased information with patients and families in affirming and helpful ways.
+Healthcare practitioners affirmingly and helpfully communicate and share complete and unbiased information with patients and families.
 Patients and families receive timely, complete, and accurate information to participate in care and decision-making effectively.

 Participation

-Patients and families are encouraged and supported to participate in care and decision-making at the level they choose.
+Patients and families are encouraged and supported to participate in care and decision-making at their chosen level.

 Collaboration and shared decision-making

-Collaborative decision-making allows different parties to present their views about what they hold these interests to be and makes it possible for the family to raise objections to team.
-A multidisciplinary approach is recommended to ensure a range of concerns and areas of clinical care are represented, support continuity of care/carer in the transition through antenatal, intrapartum, and neonatal care provision and where possible, facilitate regular meetings to discuss the goals of care and to establish rapport and build trust with the family.
+Collaborative decision-making allows different parties to present their views about what they hold these interests to be.
+It makes it possible for the family to raise objections to the team.
+A multidisciplinary approach is recommended to ensure a range of concerns and areas of clinical care are represented, support continuity of care/carer in the transition through antenatal, intrapartum, and neonatal care provision, and, where possible, facilitate regular meetings to discuss the goals of care and to establish rapport and build trust with the family.

 A Framework for Antenatal Counselling